BNIA/VitalSigns/README.md

 state = '24'

 tableId = 'B02001'
-year = '19' #This is the number that the user NEEDS to re-enter once the script asks for an input
+year = '21' #This is the number that the user NEEDS to re-enter once the script asks for an input
 ```

 And download the Baltimore City ACS data using the imported VitalSigns library.
 ```
-df = retrieve_acs_data(state, county, tract, tableId, year) df.head(2)
+df = retrieve_acs_data(state, county, tract, tableId, year) df.head()
 ```

 Save the ACS data (Use this method ONLY if you are working in Google Colab.
 Otherwise, you can save the data however you prefer)